OpenTechFund/secure-email/README.md

 <a name="email-infrastructure"></a>Email Infrastructure
 ===========================================================

+The "infrastructure" projects give a service provider the opportunity to offer secure email accounts to end-users.
+By modifying how both email clients and email servers work, these projects have the potential to deploy greater security measures than are possible with a client-only approach.
+For example:

+* Encrypted relay: A secure email provider is able to support, and enforce, encrypted transport when relaying mail to other providers.
+This is an important mechanism for preventing mass surveillance of metadata (which is otherwise not protected by OpenPGP client-side encryption of message contents).
+* Easier key management: A secure email provider can endorse the public keys of its users, and provide assistance to various schemes for automatic validation.
+Additionally, a secure email provider, coupled with a custom client, can make it easy to securely manage and back up the essential private keys which are otherwise cumbersome for most users to manage.
+* Invisible upgrade to better protocols: A secure email provider has the potential to support multiple protocols bound to a single user@domain address, allowing automatic and invisible upgrades to more secure post-email protocols when both parties detect the capability.
+* A return to federation: The recent concentration of email to a few giant providers greatly reduces the health and resiliency of email as an open protocol, since now only a few players essentially monopolize the medium.
+Projects that seek to make it easier to offer secure email as a service have the potential to reverse this trend.
+* Secure DNS: A secure provider can support DNSSEC and DANE, while most other email providers are unlikely to anytime soon.
+This is very important, because it is easy to hijack the MX records of a domain without DNSSEC.

+The goal of both projects in this category is to build systems where the service provider is untrusted and cannot compromise the security of its users.

+Despite the potential of this approach, there are several unknown factors that might limit its appeal:

+* In order to benefit from a more secure provider, a user will need to switch their email account and email address, a very high barrier to adoption.
+* Where once there were many ISPs that offered email service, it is no longer clear if there is either the demand to sustain many email providers or the supply of providers interested in offering email as a service.
+* Users must download and install a custom application.

 <a name="dark-mail-alliance"></a>Dark Mail Alliance
 -----------------------------------------------------------

 [darkmail.info](https://darkmail.info)

-The Dark Mail Alliance includes both a client application and server software.
-The plan is to support OpenPGP, S/MIME, and some new email-like protocol adapted from SilentCircle's instant message protocol (SCIMP).
+The Dark Mail Alliance will include both a client application and server software.
+The plan is to support traditional encrypted email (both OpenPGP and S/MIME), a new federated email-like protocol adapted from SilentCircle's instant message protocol (SCIMP), and a pure peer-to-peer messaging protocol.
 Both the client and server will be made available as free software.

-**Keys:** Key pairs are generated on the user's device and uploaded to their service provider.
+**Keys:** Key pairs will be generated on the user's device and uploaded to the service provider.
 [Certificate Transparency](http://certificate-transparency.org) will be used to automatically validate the service provider's endorsement of these public keys.
 Dark Mail additionally plans to support fingerprint confirmation, short authentication strings, and shared secret for manual key validation.
-Dark Mail plans to support discovery of public keys through DNS, HTTPS, and attached to messages.
+Automatic discovery of public keys will happen using DNS, HTTPS, and via the messages themselves.

 **Routing:** The post-email messaging protocol promises to have forward secrecy and protection from metadata analysis (details have not yet been posted, and SCIMP does not currently support meta-data protection).
-Dark Mail Alliance plans to additionally support pure peer-to-peer messaging using a key fingerprint as the user identifier (supporting both Tor .onion and i2p routing addresses).
+Dark Mail Alliance plans to additionally support pure peer-to-peer messaging using a key fingerprint as the user identifier.

-**Infrastructure:** Dark Mail plans to support traditional client/server architecture, self-hosted architecture, and pure peer-to-peer architecture.
+**Infrastructure:** Dark Mail plans to support three types of architectures: traditional client/server, self-hosted, and pure peer-to-peer.
+No details yet on how these will work.

 **Application:** The client application will work with any existing MUA by exposing a local IMAP/SMTP server that the MUA can connect to.

+**Limitations:** Dark Mail has not yet released any code or design documents.
+However, they certainly have the resources to carry out their plans.

 * Written in: C
 * Source code: none yet